 Things to do in Black Cincinnati this week!

-Text VOBC to 513-270-3880 to receive an updated weekly calendar of Black events in Cincinnati!
+Text VOBC to 513-270-3880 to receive weekly updates on Black events in Cincinnati!

 This article is as current as the publication date.
 Readers are encouraged to confirm the information before acting.